 And, if your hosting customer support isn’t helping, it’s time to jump ship.
 SSL encryption is a must for every website and there’s no point in sticking around if the service is lacking in something so essential.

-I’ll give you one guess who I recommend going with instead.
 Sign up with Bluehost today.
 Get a great deal and rest easy with their 30-day money back guarantee.

 - Virtually unlimited free SSL certificates